franckessi237/Mod-le_D-tection_d_Accidents_Voiture/README.md

 ### Real-Time Integration
 The `main.py` script processes video frames in real-time and displays detection results with bounding boxes around the detected objects.

-## Contributions
-Contributions are welcome.
-Please open an issue to discuss significant changes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.